Short description

 Picture this: Company A, Company B, and the Nigerian government walk into a bar... just kidding, they’re actually negotiating a high-stakes joint venture.
 The mission?
 To create a swanky international business complex in Nigeria that’s part logistics hub, part office paradise, and part conference wonderland.
 This place will be the ultimate hotspot for global trade and investment.
 Here’s the twist: Company A has the golden ticket (a.k.a. the solution) and is ready to sell it to Company B, who’s got the deep pockets to fund this grand venture.
 The Nigerian government is ready to ink the deal with Company B, but only after getting a nod from Company A, who’s got some serious sway with the powers that be.
 In short, it’s a three-way dance where everyone’s got a role to play, and the endgame is a business complex that’ll put Nigeria on the international trade map.
 Let the negotiations begin.

-Duration: 2 on-line sessions (weeks of 7 and 14 October) previous to a full week of exchange on campus (from October the 21th till October the 25th).
+Duration: 2 on-line sessions (weeks of 13 and 20 October) previous to a full week of exchange on campus (from November the 3rd till November the 7th).

 Learning outcomes